simonflood/ood-documentation/source/customizations.rst

 change it's directory to 700 so it's unreadable by regular users.

-When this directory is unreadable by regular users, the functionality it provides will be disabeled.
+When this directory is unreadable by regular users, the functionality it provides will be disabled.

 .. code-block:: sh

   sudo chmod 700 /var/www/ood/apps/sys/files

-Alternatively, if you wished to limit acess you can do so through group permissions.
-For example, if you wanted to limit access to the file browser to only memebers in the Unix group ``staff``, you would simply apply the applicable file permission such that anonymous users cannot access the directory while members of the ``staff`` Unix group can.
+Alternatively, if you wished to limit access you can do so through group permissions.
+For example, if you wanted to limit access to the file browser to only members in the Unix group ``staff``, you would simply apply the applicable file permission such that anonymous users cannot access the directory while members of the ``staff`` Unix group can.